-And let’s face it: There are lots of language learning apps, programs and sites.
-Like, almost too many, right?
+Let’s face it: There are lots of language learning apps, programs and sites out there.

-But how do you know which of these language resources stands out from the rest?
-Which can actually make you fluent in a language?
+But how do you know which resources stand out from the rest?

 Let’s take a look at the program’s claims and see if it delivers.